The Graveyard Book: Plot

-Silas temporarily leaves the graveyard 'to obtain some information, and Miss Lupescu arrives to take care of six-year-old Bod in his absence.
-She brings Bod home-made food and tutors him, as Bod grows a distaste for Miss Lupescu's strictness and unique cooking.
-Bod is then tricked by the Ghouls, a race of corpse-eating creatures that live in an alternate dimension accessed by a special grave called a Ghoulgate.
-After being brought through a Ghoulgate and finding out the Ghoul's true intent to either convert him into one of their own or eat him, Bod is forced into a sack and carried to the Ghoul city Ghûlheim.
-After cutting his way out of the sack with a loose nail, Bod is subsequently rescued by Miss Lupescu, discovering she is a Hound of God (i.e. a werewolf).
-The two's relationship improves after the event, and Bod asks a returned Silas if Miss Lupescu could come to teach him again in the future.
+Silas temporarily leaves the graveyard 'to obtain some information', and Miss Lupescu arrives to take care of six-year-old Bod in his absence.
+She brings Bod home-made food and tutors him, as Bod develops a distaste for Miss Lupescu's strictness and unique cooking.
+Bod is then tricked by the Ghouls, a race of corpse-eating creatures that live in an alternative dimension accessed by a special grave called a Ghoulgate.
+Bod is taken through a Ghoulgate and finds out the Ghouls' true intent to either convert him into one of their own or eat him.
+Bod is subsequently rescued by Miss Lupescu, discovering she is a werewolf.
+The two's relationship improves after the event.